flutter/website/faq.md

 * _Fast allocation_.
 The Flutter framework uses a functional-style flow that depends heavily on the underlying memory allocator efficiently handling small, short-lived allocations.
+  This style was developed in languages with this property and does not work efficiently in languages that lack this facility.

 Dart scores highly on all four dimensions.
 In addition, we have the opportunity to work closely with the Dart community, which is actively investing resources